shgigi/melio_home_assignment/README.md

 - `ApiGateway.Domain.CertificateArn` - ARN for the previously descibed certificate
 - `ApiGateway.Domain.Name` - The registered domain name for the API Gateway

+Make sure to push these changes to your repository.

 Next, create a CircleCI project for your repository.
 Follow the instructions on CircleCI and make sure the `.circleci/config.yml` file is selected as the config.
-For the triggers, create a single trggier for `Pushes to default branch`.
+For the triggers, create a single trigger for `Pushes to default branch`.
 Finish the setup and go to the project's environment variables. you must set the following variables:
 - `AWS_ACCESS_KEY` - Access key ID with appropriate credentials to deploy the solution
 - `AWS_SECRET_ACCESS_KEY` - Secret access key for the access key